 Then when I've finished the layering of curls, I add a dark green Rectangle (M) behind all the curls.

 Using the Width Profile 1 brush and the Paintbrush Tool (B), I add strokes with a medium green along the sides of the curls and at the tip.
-As each curl is identical, I want to make the more unique looking.
+As each curl is identical, I want to make them look more individual.
 So adding additional strokes helps me achieve this.
 These strokes are set to Opacity 80%.

 I repeat this same method for the curls at the back and add them in stages.